Teaching Large Classes

 Re-conceptualize our office hours.
 Office hours tend to be one-on-one meetings with students.
 However, there are some situations in which meeting with students in a group can be just as effective and a time-saver as well.
 Do three students want to meet with us regarding the makeup of the exam?
 Assure that they’re comfortable meeting as a group, and then schedule them together.

-OAK – While OAK certainly has its detractors, there’s a great deal that we can do with OAK to organize and maintain our large classes, and even advance our learning goals.
+Brightspace – There’s a great deal that we can do with Brightspace to organize and maintain our large classes, and even advance our learning goals.
 Certainly, we can use the service to distribute course content like readings and syllabi.
 We can use the grade center to keep track of student grades.
-We can also use OAK to conduct office hours online through OAK’s chat room function, as discussed in the “Managing Logistical Issues” section of this guide.
+We can also use Brightspace to conduct office hours online through it’s virtual classroom function, as discussed in the “Managing Logistical Issues” section of this guide.

 Twitter – Many university professors have utilized Twitter in their classrooms to great effect.
 Perhaps the most well-known example of this is Dr. Monica Rankin’s “Twitter Experiment” in her introductory history class at UT Dallas.
 In this course, Rankin lectures on Monday and Wednesday, and organizes a small group discussion on Friday in which Twitter is used as a backchannel where students share questions and ideas between groups.
 You can find an excellent five-minute video on Dr. Rankin’s “Twitter Experiment” here: The Twitter Experiment – Twitter in the Classroom.
 For a brief, critical discussion of Dr. Rankin’s use of twitter, you can find a good article on CFT Director Derek Bruff’s “Agile Learning” blog here: Backchannel via Twitter.